 The four years Raul Narciso lived abroad changed his life.
 The New Yorker gained both personally and professionally from his decision to spend time living and working in Australia and the Philippines as part of Macquarie's mobility offering.

-Now Chief Operating Officer of Macquarie Infrastructure and Real Assets in the Americas, Raul's Macquarie career began in New York in 2000, when he joined the Finance division as an accountant.
+Now Chief Operating Officer of the Macquarie Asset Management Real Assets division in the Americas, Raul's Macquarie career began in New York in 2000, when he joined the Finance division as an accountant.

 "I didn't expect to travel much when I started at Macquarie, because the organisation was very small in the Americas at the time," he says.
 "There were only about 100 employees in the region."

 Five years later, Raul took the opportunity to move internally to Macquarie Capital to a role in business management and operational risk, remaining in New York.
 In 2009 he was offered the chance to work in Sydney.
 "We turned it down," he says.

 Raul and his wife, who have twin daughters, were daunted by the prospect of moving to a different continent, driving on the other side of the road, having a different medical system - all with two young children.

 "My wife and I had never lived anywhere but New York.
 We didn't want to get out of our comfort zone."

 In 2010 the opportunity to relocate to Australia arose again, and this time he grabbed it.
 "This was a better time for my family and I wanted the experience of working in Macquarie's home office.
 I also wanted to give my family a life experience."